President Trump Impeached By The House In Historic Rebuke

 In all likelihood, however, Trump's red wall in the Senate will remain intact and he will preserve the presidency subject to the outcome of the election in November.

-The president told Pelosi in his letter on Tuesday ahead of the House vote that she and Democrats had cheapened and abused their powers under the Constitution.
+The president told Pelosi in a letter on Tuesday ahead of the House vote that she and Democrats had cheapened and abused their powers under the Constitution.

-"History will judge you harshly as you proceed with this impeachment crusade," Trump wrote.
-"Your legacy will be that of turning the House of Representatives from a revered legislative body into a star chamber of partisan persecution."

 Democrats argue the president's actions in the Ukraine affair left them no choice but to act — that what they call his invitation of foreign interference is so egregious that even an impeachment that could be stillborn in the Senate was worth pursuing.